-AUGUSTA, Maine — Members of the Maine dairy task force call for the full funding of the state’s milk “tier” program, which aims to give farmers the financial support needed to break even.
+AUGUSTA, Maine — Members of the Maine dairy task force are calling for the full funding of the state’s milk “tier” program, which aims to give farmers the financial support needed to break even.

 The task force will discuss funding sources for the tier program and other potential recommendations during its Oct.
 7 meeting.

 This comes at a particularly turbulent time for Maine’s dairy industry.
 Since 2020, Maine has lost one-third of its dairy farms, leaving less than 150 remaining.
-Many have folded because of economic pressures unique to the industry, like market volatility.
+Many have folded because of economic pressures unique to the industry.

 "The actual cost of production is higher than the cost that’s being offered in the commodity milk market," Steve Burger, who operates Winter Hill Farm in Freeport, said last week.
 "There are so many factors that make it a challenge for dairy farmers in the state."